Akshada77/Delta-Demo/README.md

 # Delta-Demo
-This is demo for Git &amp; Github class
+This is demo for Git &amp; Github class.

+# Teacher
+Shraddha Khapra

+# Student
+Akshada Nalkar